emailnyaoki/nextjs-wrapper.withredux/README.md

 6. Transition Effect: using Transition form Material-UI
 7. All pages' URL is reusable.
 For user detail page, I use dynamic page of NextJs.
 8. SEO opitimized.
 View page resource of each page, there are title and meta tag.
+   -- It is actually not that simple.
+There are numerous non-technical factors like content, word count, heading, speed, links, sitemap etc.
 9. Support theming.
 There's swicth to change between two modes.
 10. CSS-in-JS is supported by Material-UI
 11. Responsive